i-on-project/teams/docs/api/api_sketch.md

     - Remove delivery
     - Update assignment

-- Requests **NEW - MISSING FILE**
+- Requests
   - Content
     - List of teams in the 'pending' state
       - Can accept/decline a team
   - Links
+    - Classroom
-    - List of classroom
+    - Team
   - Actions
-    - Create Repo
+    - Create Repo (Service automatically does this action when a resquest is accepted)
+    - Accepting requests

+- Invite
+  - Content
+    - sing up for student
+    - team selection
+  - Links
+    - Classroom
+  - Actions
+    - Create a team
+    - Create Student **Missing** (how to represent with sign up?)

+- Students
+  - Content
+    - list of students
+  - Links
+    - Classroom
+  - Actions
+    - No actions

 ## Notes (changes in the DB)

 [x] Add the notion of _archived_ (or _inactive_)